maduce/defcad-repo/Rifles/WarFairy_Charon_V0.2B-Sharilivan/README.md

 ## Charon Unbuffered Hally Edition
 #### Note
-* This Requires 30x 10mm sections of 1.75mm filament as pegs, Requires 6" bed
+* This Requires 30x 10mm sections of 1.75mm filament as pegs, Requires 6" bed.

 1. Rear - Front to Back
 2. Mid - Back to Front